MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 Moves one or both of Misty's arms.
 You can use this command to control both arms simultaneously or one at a time.

 Parameters
 * leftArmPosition (double) - Optional.
 The new position of Misty's left arm.
-Expects a value of 1-10.
-0 points forward, directly in front of the robot.
+Expects a value of 0-10.
+5 points forward, directly in front of the robot.
 * rightArmPosition (double) - Optional.
 The new position of Misty's right arm.
-0 points forward, directly in front of the robot.
+Expects a value of 0-10.
+5 points forward, directly in front of the robot.
 * leftArmVelocity (double) - Optional.
 A value of 0 to 100 specifying the speed with which the left arm should move.
 * rightArmVelocity (double) - Optional.
 A value of 0 to 100, specifying the speed with which the right arm should move.
 * duration (integer) - Unused at this time.
 Can use `null` or `0`.